 Thanks so much for sharing your photos with us Ayako and for telling us about them!
 It’s all really neat to see and learn about.

 This article was posted on Monday, March 2nd, 2009 at 11:14 pm and is filed under Countries & Cultures, Japan, Japan, Photos, Photos, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Photos from Kamakura, Japan”